Sarah has just done a 180-degree turn from impulse shopper to budget-crazed saver.

 People don't usually talk about the ins and outs of their money.
 We don't know how much our friends and relatives earn, how much they buy on credit, and what their lives really look like behind closed doors.
 Similarly, we don't know if somebody's bid for early retirement, home ownership, or a Ferrari was solely down to their efforts or involved a fair bit of luck and/or help.

-Advice is Out There But So Is a Fair Bit of Showing off
+Advice Is Out There, But So Is a Fair Bit of Showing Off

 As I have said, there is plenty of advice out there, but having read so much of it now that things are getting repetitive, I can boil it down to the following basic rules for being in control of your money.

-Create your budget.
 I have done this, and the outcome is one magnificent spreadsheet that takes into account our regular expenses as well as funds for repairs, Christmas, and vacations.

 Setting up a budget is really sound advice, and so is the envelope system, which I would personally recommend to anyone who asked me about it.
 It feels great knowing that there will still be money for groceries or treats left at the end of the month.
 Pre-budget, things didn't always look quite so rosy just before payday.